 If your family will be spending some time in Anchorage, check out the recommendations from the folks at Scary Mommy for fun things to do with kids.

 Best Alaska Cruise Packing Tips

-Be sure to check out our new post for 2019 on what to pack for an Alaska cruise.
+Be sure to check out our post on what to pack for an Alaska cruise.
 It includes a downloadable checklist!